3 Alternatives to a win-lose situation with your child

-I've been reading Calm Parent, Happy Kids by Dr Laura Markham.
+I've been reading Calm Parents, Happy Kids by Dr Laura Markham.

 I could have employed any of the below tactics with more likely success.

-Offer her a choice of jumper - as above she's more likely to cooperate if she feels a sense of control in the situation.
-It makes for some interesting colour combinations but that isn't really an issue for me so it's all good.
+I could have offered her a choice of jumper - as above she's more likely to cooperate if she feels a sense of control in the situation.
+This can make for some interesting colour combinations but that isn't really an issue for me so it's all good.

 Get her thinking

 I could have tried to engage her rational brain.
 We know that a small person's brain doesn't work in quite the same as ours.
 Instead of getting entrenched in the argument I could have helped her to think about what she needed.

 There have been times before when we've gone to the window and talked about what the weather looks like, even opened it and stuck our arms out to feel the temperature.
 Instead of telling her what she needs to wear, I'll ask, 'What clothes do we need to wear on cold days?'

 She's usually so pleased to have figured out the answer that she'll happily get dressed in something sensible.